abhinavsingh/proxy.py/README.md

 ## ValueError: filedescriptor out of range in select

-`proxy.py` is made to handle thousands of connections per second.
+`proxy.py` is made to handle thousands of connections per second without any socket leaks.

 1. Make use of `--open-file-limit` flag to customize `ulimit -n`.
     - To set a value upper than the hard limit, run as root.